kkew3/cdup/README.md

 OPTIONS

-    -h, --help              Show this help and return 0 -l                      Print the absolute target directory rather than actually cd to it; the target directory will be printed regardless of its existence
+    -h, --help              Show this help and return 0 -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total -l                      Print the absolute target directory rather than actually cd to it; the target directory will be printed regardless of its existence
-    -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total -x COMMAND              Run COMMAND on the target directory; `-x cd' is the default behavior; other examples include
-                            `-x open' (on macOS) and `-x "ls -l"'

 UPWARD_RULE